darktable-org/dtdocs/content/module-reference/utility-modules/lighttable/import.md

 apply metadata on import
 : This option allows you to automatically set some metadata fields on your images at import time.

+---

-_Note: When importing images, darktable does not create duplicates of your image files in a separate folder structure but processes them in-situ.
-The import process simply adds details of those images to darktable's database (and creates an XMP sidecar file if applicable) allowing the images to be viewed and developed._
+**Note:** When importing images, darktable does not create duplicates of your image files in a separate folder structure but processes them in-situ.
+The import process simply adds details of those images to darktable's database (and creates an XMP sidecar file if applicable) allowing the images to be viewed and developed.

-_This means that if you delete images from disk after having imported them, darktable cannot access them any more: Importing an image or folder in darktable is not a backup of your filesystem!
+This means that if you delete images from disk after having imported them, darktable cannot access them any more: Importing an image or folder in darktable is not a backup of your filesystem!
 Moreover, darktable does not watch for changes in the filesystem.
-Any new images will not be shown until they are explicitly imported._
+Any new images will not be shown until they are explicitly imported.

+---

 # import from a connected camera